-Mombasa Cement Limited, a private company incorporated with limited liabilities in the Republic of Kenya is the project proponent.
-The company holds a certificate of incorporation number C. 106734 date eleventh November two thousand and three and personal identification number certificate P051159492Z dated second June 2004.
-The company is involved in mining of coral limestone that it uses to manufacture clinker and cement.
-Appendix 2 is copy of the certificate of incorporation and copy of personal identification number certificate
+Devki Steel Mills Limited, a private company incorporated with limited liabilities in the Republic of Kenya is the project proponent.
+The company holds a certificate of incorporation and personal identification number certificate(attached).
+The company is involved in production construction materials such as barbed wires, chain links, nails just to mention a few and recycling of Scrap metals.